ericdunbar/ics2o9_wiki/Written-Culminating.md

 * __Ethical / Legal__: Use the portion of response 2d that discusses the “concern”.
 Ensure that it explains the ethical and/or legal dilemma clearly (expand on your response if you wish).

-* __Health / Environmental__:  Describe any health or environmental concerns your innovation may cause, and how you can reduce the impact.
+* __Health / Environmental__:  Describe any health or environmental concerns your innovation may cause (in the creation or use), and how the impact can be reduced.

 * __Computers and Society__:  Use response 2c.